paketo-buildpacks/builder-jammy-base/README.md

-This builder uses the [Paketo Jammy Base Stack](https://github.com/paketo-buildpacks/jammy-base-stack) (Ubuntu Jammy Jellyfish build image, distroless-like run image) with buildpacks for Java, Java Native Image, Go, and Procfile.
+This builder uses the [Paketo Jammy Base Stack](https://github.com/paketo-buildpacks/jammy-base-stack) (Ubuntu Jammy Jellyfish build and run images) with buildpacks for Java, Java Native Image, Go, and Procfile.

 To see which versions of build and run images, buildpacks, and the lifecycle